Hurricane Party (Drinking) Survival Guide

 First day after the storm it is guaranteed that a little day drinking is going to happen.
-So when it comes time to grab a beer, I highly suggest reaching for your IPA’s or Pale Ales while they are still chilled.
+So when it comes time to grab a beer, I highly suggest filling your favorite koozie with an IPA or Pale Ale while they are still chilled.
 Light beers can go down while warm and beers like stouts and Belgian ales are even recommended to be served at higher temperatures.
 Besides, any brewer will tell you that IPA’s are best drank at their freshest!
 However if you don’t have IPA’s, follow the rule of thumb that low alcohol beer tastes better cold while full high alcohol brews are better warmer.

 Now if you are not a beer swilling southern and prefer the vino, we have a plan for you too.
 Just like any other Sunday brunch, pull a cork on your favorite bottle of white wine.
 While a proper Southern Drinking Club member will always have the appropriate glassware for each varietal of wine, we suggest you leave them in the cabinet.
 Water will be in short supply, so let’s not go wasting it washing glasses, especially when wine comes in a perfectly capable drinking vessel.
 So take the bottle in handle and wonder out to survey the damage.
 No one will judge you; it’s a hurricane party, so do it up!